curv3d/curv/docs/language/Statements.rst

   See: `Records`_.
 * Debug actions.
-  A debug action has side effects which aid in debugging: printing a message on the debug console, terminating the program in case of error.
+  A debug action has side effects which aid in debugging: printing a message on the debug console, or terminating the program in case of error.
   See: `Debug Actions`_.